AI Growing Plant - Seed to Flower Journey

 if (t > 0.1) {

-Draws a vertical line from the seed upward, with height equal to current stem height
+Draws the green stem as a vertical line reaching from the seed up to the current stem height.

 if (t > 0.6) {

-Sets the flower position at the top of the stem
+Sets the flower's center point to sit right at the very top of the current stem.

 for (let i = 0; i < 6; i++) {